anhaidgroup/cloudlabeler/README.md

         - If you are a new user, we recommend 't2.micro' as your 'Instance Type' because AWS provides 750 Hours free 't2.micro' EC2 instance usage for 12 months.

         - If you are an old user, or if you run out of your free tier, you can choose a different 'Instance Type' to meet your demands.
-For example, you may choose 't2.nano' EC2 instance which is suffcient in the common cases.
+For example, you may choose 't2.nano' EC2 instance which is sufficient in the common cases.

         - <details><summary markdown='span'>Don't know whether I have run out of free tier?</summary>
           - You can find your free tier in AWS bill.
 Click [here](https://console.aws.amazon.com/billing/home) to enter AWS bill Page.